cloudmesh-community/book/chapters/in/AmazonAuroraDB.md

 ##### Log Exports

 This section helps user to define which types of logs (Audit, Error, General, Slow Query) AWS will export.
 The selected logs options are exported to AWS S3 buckets and can retrieved at a later point of time analysis.

 ##### Maintenance

-This section allows to enable / disable auto minor version upgrades tothe database.
+This section allows to enable / disable auto minor version upgrades to the database.
 No need to worry updating minor software packages.
 One can also define a preferred window for upgrades.

 ##### Deletion protection

-Selecting this option helps prevent againsts accidental deletion.
+Selecting this option helps prevent against accidental deletion.
 This option needs to be disabled first before the database can be deleted.

-#### Step 10 : Submit Advance Settings Page
+#### Step 10: Submit Advance Settings Page

-Click on submit once the advance conifg page is completed.
+Click on submit once the advance config page is completed.
-To view the the instance creation status, click on View DB Instance button.
+To view the instance creation status, click on View DB Instance button (see @fig:aws-aurora-advconfig-submit).
-(see @fig:aws-aurora-advconfig-submit)

 ![AWS Aurora DB](images/auroradb-10.png){#fig:aws-aurora-advconfig-submit}

-### Step 11 : Wait for DB creation to complete
+### Step 11: Wait for DB creation to complete

 Search using the db identifier entered earlier.
 The writer and reader db nodes will be created under a single cluster.